dwijnand/sbt-travisci/README.md

 - `isTravisBuild in Global` will be automatically be set to `true` if the current build is running under Travis CI.
 - `travisPrNumber in Global` will be automatically set to the number of the pull request, in case the build is a pull request build.
-		Otherwise, it will have a value of `None`
+    Otherwise, it will have a value of `None`.
 - `crossScalaVersions in ThisBuild` will be automatically set to the scala versions in `.travis.yml`, falling back (with warnings) to the value of `crossScalaVersions in Global` if it can't be found or parsed properly.
 - `scalaVersion in ThisBuild` will be automatically set to `TRAVIS_SCALA_VERSION` if `isTravisBuild` is true,